 Radiologic Technology Admission

 Click here (PDF) to get a list of all the general requirements and prerequisites.
-Attend an Allied Health Information Session to learn more or watch the online info session here.
+View an Allied Health Information Session to learn more.

 How are transfer credits evaluated?

 The program starts every spring quarter and takes 2 years to complete.
-Applications are accepted in early January.
-The next application window will be January 2019.
-Exact dates will be announced in early fall 2019.
+The Radiologic Technology application will be available in the fall, starting September 1st and will close November 1st.

 How are applications evaluated?

 The WVC Radiologic Technology program uses a point system (77 total points) when selecting and evaluating applications for admission.
 Applicants with more points are more likely to be selected for the program.
 The categories and their associated points are listed below.

 - 8-hour Observation in an imaging department - 10 possible points

 - RADT Attend Information Session and Quiz - 5 possible points